Tepexic/vr-interview/Readme.md

 ### BONUS POINTS

 - Display a list of videos sorted in reverse chronological order of creation-date on a separate page accessible at url `/media`.
 This section of the UI is optional, you may choose to display the results for various videos by simply navigating to their URL directly.
-- Display a list of thumbnails as well as some basic information about the detected persons
+- Display a list in the inspector of the dectected persons and their thumbnails
-- A way to scroll the video to a specific person detection

 ### Deliverables

 Please send via email the following:

 - Zipped file containing all the code except build files and package files such as node_modules, or the public link to your project in github.
+Feel free to submit it as a pull request for this repo too, whatever is easier for you.
 - File(s) containing any wireframes, hand drawings or sketches showing your design decisions.
 Alternatively, send a shareable link to a web-based design software such a Figma, Sketch, Google Drawings, Adobe XD etc.

 ### Constraints, and Targets